-The battery chemistry is Lithium Iron Phosphate (LiFePo4) which is a long-life, stable and high-performance battery.
+The battery chemistry is Lithium Iron Phosphate (LiFePo4) which is a long-life, stable and highperformance battery.
 It has an expected life span of over 10 years under normal use.

-The battery is to be charged only with the built-in charger by connecting a DC power supply minimum 11V DC.
-If Solar charging is enabled, a 12V solar panel with an OCV (Open Circut Voltage) of at least 20V is required, or a DC power supply operating at 12V DC.
+The battery is to be charged only with the built-in charger by connecting a DC power supply of at least 11V DC.
+If the "solar panel fitted" option is enabled, at 12V solar panel with an OCV of at least 20V is required, or a DC power supply operating at 18V DC.